mrash/Wireguard-macOS-LinuxVM/README.md

 ```

 Depending on your usage model for the Mac, it may be desirable to just leave Wireguard up
 and running on `wgclientvm`.
-If not, the command `wg-quick down wg0` will shut it down.
+If not, the command `wg-quick down wg0` will shut it down as
+well.

 ## License
 This repository is released as open source software under the terms of